Showing posts with label Zazzle. Show all posts

 Whether you're a history buff, a spiritual seeker, or simply looking for a beautiful place to visit, St Asaph Parish Church is well worth a visit.
 Its rich history, stunning architecture, and welcoming atmosphere make it a truly special place.

 I visited on a July morning, venturing to the charming city of St Asaph, North Wales to explore amongst many things, the Parish Church of St Asaph.
 Though the interior was closed, the church's exterior was a sight to behold, nestled on a small plot of land to the east of the River Elwy, commanding attention from the High Street.
 The photo's below, taken with a Nikon d3300, offer a glimpse of its grandeur.
-For a closer look, be sure to check them out in higher resolution on Clickasnap.
+Clicking any of them should open a link in another window to my Colin Green Photography store on Zazzle.

 All the images remain the copyright of Colin Green.
-All links open in another window.

 Wednesday, 16 October 2024